zacharysandberg/JavaScriptForNewProgrammersCourse/Week2/README.md

-- Functions are a way to produce reusable code.... for example we can resuse the function doSomething above like this
+- Functions are a way to produce reusable code.... for example we can resuse the function doSomething above like this ** doSomething is very generic name and bad for that reason

+- function names should be verbs when possible
+- variables should be noun

 ```
 let sum1 = sum(5,4)